deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 Today, the [chatmail](https://chatmail.at) ecosystem of apps, servers and bots is living proof that e-mail based end-to-end encrypted messaging is not only possible, but even rolling out big security changes throughout a federated system can work.
-But here is the fun twist with no irony being lost on us.
+But here is the fun twist with any irony not being lost on us.
 [chatmail Rust core](https://github.com/chatmail/core/blob/main/README.md)
 *beats* Signal in terms of centralization because it runs in all [chatmail clients](https://chatmail.at/clients)